 There is a paid public beach that borders Cenote Cocalitos.
 It has plenty of shade to enjoy a little lounge while enjoying the spectacular cenote views.
 It’s also best to visit on weekday mornings to avoid the crowds of families that tend to flock here most other times.

 The shallow waters are great for little kids to play in.
-The swings and hammocks are actually in the water, making for a perfect pic and a very relaxing way to take a dip.
+The swings and hammocks are actually in the water, making for a perfect picture and a very relaxing way to take a dip.
 Instagrammers will rejoice at the stories that can be crafted from this cenote location.

 All in all, this is a family-friendly destination and is a favored pick for anyone with younger children in tow.
 The colors of the water are breathtaking, ranging from bright blues to greens and everything in between.